Amadi State

 Amadi State was a state in South Sudan that existed between 2 October 2015 and 22 February 2020.
 Amadi state formed from Western Equatoria state on 2 October 2015, following a decree that established the state along with 27 other states.
 It was located in the Equatoria region.
 Amadi State bordered Eastern Lakes State, Jubek State, Maridi State, Terekeka State, Western Lakes State, Yei River State.

 History

 Before Sudan's 10 original states split into 28 separate states, Amadi was part of Western Equatoria state.
 On 2 October 2015, President Salva Kiir issued a decree establishing 28 states in place of the 10 constitutionally established states.
 The decree established the new states largely along ethnic lines.
 A number of opposition parties and civil society groups challenged the constitutionality of the decree.
 Kiir later resolved to take it to parliament for approval as a constitutional amendment.
 In November, the South Sudanese parliament empowered President Kiir to create new states.

-Joseph Ngere Paciko was the first and the current Governor of the state.
+Joseph Ngere Paciko was the first and the last Governor of the state.